LastAncientOne/Stock_Analysis_For_Quant/README.md

 Trump Stock Portfolio

 # List Type of Risks
-## Description: Risk measures are statistical method to defined the individual stock or toegether to perform a resk assessment.
+### Description: Risk measures are statistical method to defined the individual stock or together to perform a risk assessment.
 Trade Risk
 Position Size Risk
 Market Risk